aleksandromilenkov/CarSellers/README.md

   - Password reset and recovery

 - **Car Management**
-  - CRUD operations for cars, companies, car models and manufacturers
+  - CRUD operations for users, cars, companies, car models and manufacturers
   - Admin users can edit and delete cars, companies, manufacturers and car models
   - Regular users can add or remove cars from their favorites
   - Search for cars without logging in